Battle of Kannauj: Battle

+Pursuit of Humayun

+Following this decisive victory, Sher Shah crossed the river and took control of Kannauj.
+From there, he dispatched Barmazid Gaur at the head of a substantial force with orders to track Humayun down and drive him from the subcontinent, though without engaging him in open battle.
+A separate army was directed to lay siege to Gwalior, and additional troops were assigned to secure Sambhal along with the territories lying east of the Ganges.
+Barmazid carried out his pursuit relentlessly, following Humayun all the way to Agra.
+Upon entering the city, his forces killed a number of Mughal soldiers who remained there.
+When Sher Shah himself arrived in Agra several days later, having spent the intervening time consolidating his hold over the newly conquered territories, he was displeased to learn of Barmazid's conduct.
+He reprimanded him sharply for the unnecessary bloodshed and subsequently assigned both Barmazid and Khattas Khan to press on with the pursuit of the former emperor.
+By the time Humayun managed to reach Lahore, his Afghan pursuers had already advanced as far as Sultanpur Lodi, closing the distance with alarming speed and leaving him little room to regroup or recover his position.

 Aftermath

 Humayun became almost a fugitive after the battle of Kannauj.
 He and his brothers reached Agra safely but they could not stay there because Sher Shah chased them with his forces.
 He did not even get to Lahore when he heard about losing Delhi and Agra to Sher Shah.
 Sher Shah became the Emperor of Delhi and cemented the beginning of the Sur Empire.
 Humayun met his brothers in Lahore but they could not gather a force to fight Sher Khan because they all had different personal interests.
 Kamran became concerned with the safety of Punjab and Afghanistan and Hindal wanted to take control of Sindh.
 After the battle of Kannauj, Humayun spent the next 15 years of his life in exile.

 Mirza Muhammad Haidar Dughlat, writing in the Tarikh-i-Rashidi, attributed the defeat of Humayun's army to the unsound judgment and lack of foresight of his emirs, who he believed were hardly worthy of the title at all.
 Having been present at the battle, he derided the Mughal forces as being severely hindered by the promotion of unqualified, worthless individuals to positions of high military authority.